joninvski/joninvski.github.io/_posts/2017-10-08-clojure-boot-configure-host-and-port.md

 title: Configure host and port when starting clojure's boot
 comments: True
 type: "blog"
 short_summary: "Using clojure's boot inside a docker container means you need to configure and expose the correct port for your repl server.
-Here's an example on how to do this."
+Here's how to do it."

 ---